dime-coin/electrum-docs/faq.rst

 - With CA-signed certs, you need to trust the Certificate Authorities.

-Does Electrum-Dime support Altcoins ("Cryptocurrencies")?
+Does Electrum-Dime support altcoins ("cryptocurrencies")?
 ----------------------------------------------------

 No. Electrum-Dime currently only supports Dimecoin.